Specific Surface Types

 3. Application of Slip Grip

-Using a sponge or brush to apply the Slip Grip evenly:
+Using a sponge, brush or roller to apply Slip Grip evenly:

 - Apply first coat.
 Wait five minutes.